When solitude strikes — how I overcome loneliness as a solo travel blogger

-How I overcome solitude as a solo travel blogger
+How I overcome loneliness as a solo travel blogger

 My beer for one experience in Toronto wasn’t the loneliness I’ve ever felt.
 However, it made me realise I didn’t have to have to be alone — I chose to.
 Nowadays, there’s so many ways for travellers to connect with locals, just make sure you do it before visiting!

 Keep work trips to a minimum of 3 days